Nissan offers average protection across its model line.

 Nissan’s Warranty Coverage

-In 2018, we studied warranties of 35 brands and ranked them in order of coverage.
+In 2018, we studied warranties of 35 brands and ranked them in order of best factory warranty coverage.
 Nissan’s factory limited warranty ranked 33rd on this list.
 With 3 years/36,000 miles basic coverage and 5 years/60,000 miles powertrain coverage, it is similar to warranties offered by other mainstream brands.

 Where Nissan’s factory warranty falls a bit short compared to some others is in roadside assistance, which runs 3 years/36,000 miles.
 Some mainstream brands, including Ford and Chevrolet, extend their roadside assistance to the same 5-years/60,000-miles as their powertrain warranties.